-The demand for dental care in the UK is growing fueled by an ageing population in need of dental care and a rise in cosmetic dental procedures.
+The demand for dental care in the UK is growing fueled by an ageing population needing dental care and increased demand for cosmetic dental procedures.
 Dental nurses are an essential part of the equation as they allow dentists to treat a larger number of patients and provide quality care to all.

-In this cover letter guide, along with the corresponding dental nurse cover letter example, we’ll cover the following topics to help you write the best cover letter possible:
+In this writing guide, along with the corresponding dental nurse cover letter example, we’ll discuss the following topics to help you write the best cover letter possible:

-- How to choose the best cover letter layout and what paragraphs to include
+- The proper cover letter format and what paragraphs to include

-- What mistakes to avoid when writing your dental nurse cover letter.
+- Mistakes to avoid when writing your dental nurse cover letter.

 Resume.io is an expert resource for job seekers in all fields and stages of their careers.
 Find more inspiration in our library of occupation-specific cover letter examples.